advisors-excel-llc/salesforce-rest-sdk/README.md

 use AE\SalesforceRestSdk\Bayeux\Consumer;
 use AE\SalesforceRestSdk\Bayeux\ConsumerInterface;
 use AE\SalesforceRestSdk\Bayeux\Message;
+use AE\SalesforceRestSdk\Bayeux\Extension\ReplayExtension;
+use AE\SalesforceRestSdk\Bayeux\Extension\CachedReplayExtension;
+use Symfony\Component\Cache\Adapter\FilesystemAdapter;

 /** @var BayeuxClient $client */

 // Getting a channel tells the client you want to subscribe to a topic
 $channel = $client->getChannel('/topic/[YOUR_PUSH_TOPIC_NAME]');

+// Give some durability to the messages on this channel by adding the ReplayExtension
+$channel->addExtension(new ReplayExtension(ReplayExtension::REPLAY_SAVED));

+// Using the CachedReplayExtension give greater durability in that it will remember the replay Id of the last
+// message received and pick up where it left off, even if the process stops and restarts.
+If no messages for the
+// channel topic have been received, it will use the value provided in the constructor.
+// Again, Any Psr\Cache\CacheItemPoolInterface will do for the adapter parameter
+$channel->addExtension(new CachedReplayExtension(new FilesystemAdapter(), CachedReplayExtension::REPLAY_SAVED));

+// You can also apply extensions at the Client level, rather than the channel.
+// In the case of the ReplayExtension, the last replayId will be remembered for each channel,
+// however, if no messages have been received on the channel, the constructor argument is used
+$client->addExtension(new CachedReplayExtension(new FilesystemAdapter(), CachedReplayExtension::REPLAY_SAVED));

 // Register topic consumers prior to starting the client
 $channel->subscribe(
     Consumer::create(function (ConsumerInterface $consumer, Message $message) {